 The Laguna Beach Trolley

 Did you know Laguna Beach offers a free trolley?!
 There are several routes to choose from which can basically take you through most areas of Laguna Beach, but the Short and Long Coastal Routes are probably all you need.
-This is a perfect idea for sightseeing in Laguna Beach!
+This is a perfect idea for sightseeing and an awesome free thing to do in Laguna Beach!

 In the summer the Laguna Beach Trolley operates: